wollic2025/wollic2025.github.io/pc.md

 navorder: 1
 ---

-The full program committee will be published soon.
+The full programme committee will be published soon.